 Landscape Long Exposure Fine Art Photography

-Epupa water falls, long exposure fine art photo captured at the border to Angola in Namibia, Africa.
-Fine Art Landscape Photography Galleries
+Epupa waterfalls, long exposure fine art photo captured at the border to Angola in Namibia, Africa.
+Fine Art Landscape Photography portfolios.

-Camera settings for this landscape photography was 148 seconds, f/22 ISO 50 with the 70-200 f/28 L IS II attached to my Canon MKIV set to 70mm.
-The photograph processing was done first in Lightroom.
+Camera settings for this landscape photography were 148 seconds, f/22 ISO 50 with the 70-200 f/28 L IS II attached to my Canon MKIV set to 70mm.
+The photographing processing was done first in Lightroom.
 All needed to sit before I pulled it into Photoshop.
-In Photoshop I finished first the color version, see below.
-When this was done I made a black and white photograph.
+In Photoshop, I first finished the color version, see below.
+When this was done, I made a black and white photograph.
 Not all my photographs are suitable for black and white.
 Like the Oryx wildlife fine art photograph, I did quite a bit different for fine art photography.
-One more landscape picture of the Epupa falls.
+One more landscape picture of the Epupa Falls.

-Hope you enjoy the photographs as much I did when taking them in the wild of the Namibian wilderness.
-If you have any questions please feel free to comment as well to share this post.
+I hope you enjoy the photographs as much I did when taking them in the wild of the Namibian wilderness.
+If you have any questions, please feel free to comment, as well as to share this post.
 Let me know what photograph you like better.
 The black and white or color photograph.

 My photographs are on sale for fine art photography prints.
-Info about how to buy prints of various print finishes.
-Black and White Landscape prints on Premium photo paper, Landscape Photographs on Canvas Art Prints, Aluminium Dibond amongst other high quality materials.
+More information about how to buy prints of various print finishes.
+Black and White Landscape prints on Premium photo paper, Landscape Photographs on Canvas Art Prints, Aluminium Dibond, amongst other high-quality materials.
 See what Clients have to say in their Testimonials.